Type 8 — The Challenger

 Who are some famous Type 8s?

-Commonly typed Type 8s include Martin Luther King Jr, Serena Williams, Donald Trump, Winston Churchill, and Beyoncé.
+Commonly typed Type 8s include Martin Luther King Jr, Serena Williams, Steve Jobs, Winston Churchill, and Beyoncé.
 These are estimates based on public leadership style and documented assertiveness, not validated test results.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.